 On multiple occasions, my guardian ad litem children have been sent to facilities that drove them to dangerous even life threatening experiences.
-One boy (lets call him Al) was punished by a low level staffer and forced to stand outside on a ten degree night wearing only his T shirt and shorts.
+One boy (lets call him Al) was punished by a staffer and forced to stand outside on a ten degree night wearing only his T shirt and shorts.
 Al had mental health issues and chose to walk thirty five miles back to Minneapolis and almost froze to death.
 His second awful experience involved a religious group home that was used for suicide prevention one of the times he tried to kill himself.
 At that time, the institution spent the weeks trying to convert him to their religion instead of helping him.
 The month long visit was painful and not helpful.

 The State of Minnesota forcibly closed the privatized group home at St Cloud for repeated violations including head banging that caused concussions & sex in front of staff.
+2 St Paul boys group homes have been closed recently and there has long been a shortage of qualified foster homes in outstate Minnesota (as it is all around the nation).

 This video demonstrates how terrible privatized group homes can become (Florida forces 48% of their state wards onto Prozac like drugs and now lives with eleven year old’s prostituting themselves out of their foster group homes).